irecsys/CARSKit/README.md

 ### Data Sets

-A list of context-aware data sets can be found here: http://tiny.cc/contextdata
+A list of context-aware data sets can be found here: http://tiny.cc/contextdata Please consider filling out our survey on movie ratings: http://tinyurl.com/surveycars

 ### Open Source

 The project will be hosted on Github: https://github.com/irecsys/CARSKit.
 But the current development and testing are performed offline, the source codes were not released on Github yet.

+### Contacts

+Relevant requests or questions, please send emails to [recsys.carskit AT gmail.com].
+For bug reports or related questions to the CARSKit itself (e.g., implementations or optimizations), please submit the ticket to this github.

 ### Release Notes

-Currently, the toolki was built and tested offline.
-It will be released soon in 2015.

-Please consider filling out our survey on movie ratings: http://tinyurl.com/surveycars

-Relevant requests, questions or bug reports, please send emails to [recsys.carskit AT gmail.com]
+2015/08/25, Pre-Release
+Most algorithms (traditional recsys algorithms and context-aware recsys algorithms) have been implemented.
+Only a few of more changed will be made, and probably some new CARS algorithms (published in this year) will be implemented.
+API documents will be created, as well as a short demo.
+The CARSKit is almost done, and it will be released in September, 2015, estimatedly.